 Enjoy the wonderful Tennessee Riverwalk

 Not many cities have a luxury like Chattanooga’s Tennessee Riverwalk for both locals and visitors to enjoy.
 Ideal for walkers, bikers and joggers, the 13-mile trail offers stunning views of the Tennessee River and plenty of parks and interesting stops along the way.
 You can pick up the trail in the Bluff View Art District and finish at the Chickamauga Dam.
 Stop for a margarita or lunch at Boathouse Rotisserie and Bar.
 Or, if a more industrial walk is your preference, you can pick up the trail from Blue Goose Hollow all the way into the St. Elmo neighborhood.
-You’ll definitely need a bite from Mojo Burrito by the end of the trek.

 Explore Sculpture Fields